Child Accident: How to claim compensation for children following a UK accident

 Child Accident: Discover the legal definition of a child, why a child has until his 21st birthday to start a child accident claim, the purpose of a litigation friend, the court’s involvement in concluding your child’s claim and investing any compensation monies.

 Who is a child in the eyes of the law?

 In the UK a child is considered to be anyone under the age of 18 years of age in England and Wales and anyone under the age of 16 years in Scotland.

 The legal name for a child is a “minor“.

 Who makes a child accident claim for compensation following an accident?

-A child who has had an accident cannot make a claim on his own behalf until he reaches the age of 18 years, but an adult can make a claim on the child’s behalf.
+A child who has had an accident cannot make a claim on his own behalf until he reaches the age of 18 years (in England and Wales) and 16 years (in Scotland), but an adult can make a claim on the child’s behalf.

 This adult is known as “litigation friend” and deals with the everyday handling of the case.
 Normally a “litigation friend” will be the child’s natural parent.
 If it is not a natural parent – proof will be required to show that individual is legally able to act on the child’s behalf.

 A child cannot instruct a solicitor to make an accident claim – no contract signed by child is binding.
 Once again a “litigation friend” is necessary and will bound by the contract agreed personally, but on the child’s behalf..